Sunday, June 17, 2018

 "Norman Winters slept soundly.
 Five thousand years at a time.
 But what worlds did he wake to?
 5,000 A.D.: Humanity staggers to save itself amid the world's littered, stagnant wreckage after the great Age of Waste.
 10,000 A.D.: The world governed by The Brain--the inexorable machine that knows all, sees all and feels nothing.
 15,000 A.D.: A life so unbearable to face that humans program their choice of dreams and sleep their lives away!
 20,000 A.D.: After the Age of Freedom came the Age of License.
 And after that, the terrifying Age of Anarchy.
 25,000 A.D.: At last, humanity discovers the secret sought through the centuries--but what price glory?"

-Another saucer-ship illustration by Ellis, this time on Ace's 1972 3rd printing of Andre Norton's novel Judgement on Janus.
-Much to my dismay, Ellis was not commissioned to do the sequel, Victory on Janus, and instead it fell upon another artist.
+Another masterful saucer-ship by Ellis, this time on Ace's 1972 3rd printing of Andre Norton's novel Judgement on Janus.
+Much to my dismay, Ellis was not commissioned to do the sequel, Victory on Janus, and instead it fell on another artist.

 "Naill Renfro is working as a slave laborer for the farm colonizers of Janus when he discovers a forbidden treasury which lures him into the planet's towering forests.
 There Naill is mysteriously transformed into the tree dweller Ayyar of Iftcan and fights a strange fight to regenerate the ancient race..."